ex0-tekk/Diabolist-VR/Readme.md

 ![The Sharper Eye](https://user-images.githubusercontent.com/78007822/139843882-792e6293-f0b9-4c05-8564-62e06bfce179.png)
 -
 # NVIDIA Settings
-#### NOTE: The SkyrimVR specific nVidia settings I have provided are for better visual clarity for the Rift S, but they likely work fine with a range of other HMDs, do some research online and feel free to experiment with your own settings if these are not sufficient.
+#### NOTE: The SkyrimVR specific nVidia settings I have provided are for better visual clarity for the Rift S, but they likely work fine with a range of other HMDs, do some research online and feel free to experiment with your own settings if these are not sufficient for your GPU.
 ![SkyrimVR nVidia settings](https://user-images.githubusercontent.com/78007822/139841627-35baa896-32a9-48ba-a864-b1973264ac6f.png)
 -
 # DO NOT Sort DVR with LOOT